A robust, scalable K-statistic for quantifying immune cell clustering in spatial proteomics data: Introduction

 This computational issue under the permutation framework is also prevalent in other applications, such as two-sample testing problems for point patterns \citep{hahn2012studentized} and inference for the general linear model in neuroimaging \citep{winkler2014permutation}.
 To overcome this computational burden, there have been several attempts to approximate the permutation distribution directly in other topics, however, they have some potential drawbacks.
 A normal approximation with the use of a transformation was studied \citep{heo1998permutation, abdi2007rv}, but it has been noted that the permutation distribution of many statistics is often skewed \citep{mielke1984} and certain transformations consider only a few moments, resulting in suboptimal approximations.
 A Pearson type III approximation was proposed for the permutation distribution of association in two-by-two tables, analysis of variance statistics in paired genomic data \citep{minas2014distance}, and for kernel association tests in microbiome analysis \citep{zhan2017fast}.
 However, this approach is heuristic and there is no theoretical foundation.
 A Davies' method can be applied when the permutation distribution is skewed \citep{davies1980distribution, shinohara2020distance, liu2021kernel}, but it still provides excessive computational burden and is overly conservative \citep{song2022fast}.
-Notably, our proposed method is the first known derivation of the permutation null distribution for Ripley's $K$.
+To our knowledge, this is the first closed-form characterization of the first two permutation-null moments, together with an asymptotic normal approximation, for univariate and bivariate Ripley's \textit{K}.